marybeshaw/skill-building-program/badge-templates/micro.md

 Est. to complete: {X}hr (recommended: 1-6hrs per micro)

 ## Goals
 - You have demonstrated foundational knowledge in {Skill Category}.
+(A knowledge finish-line)
 - You should have some experience working with widgets, bananas, and porcupines.
+(An experience finish-line)

 -----